Jesus and the Jews of his day didn’t read the scriptures the way you and I do, and today I’m going to prove it.

 The Caves of Qumran

-Now that we’ve talked about the Pharisees and Sadducees, let’s talk about the Essenes.
+Now that I’ve introduced the Pharisees and Sadducees, let’s talk about the Essenes.

 Israel and Rome went to war in 66 CE, and it didn’t go well for Israel.
-Within four years, Rome completely destroyed Jerusalem and within another three years completely destroyed the Jewish mountain city of Masada.
+Within four years, Rome completely destroyed Jerusalem and within another three years completely destroyed Masada, the mountain city in southern Israel.

 During the war, the Roman army led by Titus (who would succeed Vespasian to the throne as emperor of Rome) surrounded and accepted the surrender of an army led by Flavius Josephus, an Israeli general and governor over Galilee.